ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 <a id="p:quiz-ai"></a>
 _The review quiz must be completed independently and individually.
-You may refer to your class notes and resources linked from this website, but not other references.
+You may refer to your class notes and resources linked from this website, but not to other references.
 You may not share information about the review quiz with others, take the review quiz in someone else's name, or ask anyone for prior knowledge about the review quiz._